Guide

 Real-world file size comparison

-Here's what a typical 1200×800 photograph looks like across all four formats at their standard quality settings:
+Here's what a typical 1200x800 photograph looks like across formats:

 FormatQualityFile size